igoldshm/ADMET-Toxicity-Predictor/README.md

 ### Class Imbalance Handling

-Tox21 is heavily imbalanced — some assays have < 5% positive labels.
+Tox21 is heavily imbalanced, some assays have < 5% positive labels.
 The pipeline handles this via:

 - `class_weight="balanced"` in all sklearn baselines
 - `scale_pos_weight` in XGBoost